 To avoid the “this is not my problem” mentality, Chris suggests getting the whole company involved in the security process, including the executive team.
 For example, during their annual SOC 2 Type 2 audit, it was the CEO who communicated its importance and the role each person played.

-Watch the live recording of this discussion and learn more about the event host, Cobalt's Pentest as a Service (PtaaS) Platform.
+Learn more about the event host, Cobalt's Pentest as a Service (PtaaS) Platform.